Faculty and Staff

 Dr. Gibbs joined Longwood in 2011.
 She received her B.A. in Psychology and Spanish from Harding University, and her M.A. and Ph.D. in Clinical Psychology from the University of Toledo.
 She completed her clinical internship and postdoctoral training at the University of Rochester Medical Center, where she worked with adolescents and adults in a variety of treatment settings.
 Dr. Gibbs teaches Introductory Psychology, Abnormal Psychology, Child Psychopathology, and Tests & Measurements.
 Her research interests include improving access to mental health care for underserved populations, and prevention and early intervention work among children and adolescents, with a particular emphasis on suicide and violence prevention.

 Dr. Laws joined Longwood in 2000.
 He received his M.S. in Applied Experimental Psychology and Ph.D. in Psychological Science from Virginia Tech.
 He has taught and/or teaches courses in Physiological Psychology, Research Methods, Introduction to Biopsychology, Sensation & Perception, Animal Behavior, Learning, Psychopharmacology, Cognitive Psychology, History & Systems, Senior Seminar, Longwood Seminar, and Environmental Psychology.
 His research interests include the neurophysiological and psychophysical bases underlying memory for color and color preferences, environmental aesthetic preferences and the physiological correlates of pleasant vs. unpleasant visual scenes.
-His non-academic hobbies include, but are not limited to, music (he plays the electric bass guitar) and yard work.
 He lives with 4 cats (Storm, Matilda, Harry, & Sylvester) and 2 birds (Amos & Andy).